-Saint Paul Regional Water Services holds annual summer water tower open house
+Saint Paul Regional Water Services to hold annual fall water tower open house

-Saint Paul Water Regional Water Services is pleased to announce the annual open house at the historic Highland Water Tower.
+Saint Paul Water Regional Water Services is pleased to announce the annual fall open house at the historic Highland Water Tower.

 The water tower is a Highland Park neighborhood landmark located at the intersection of Snelling Avenue and Ford Parkway.